j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ```

 #### 2.)
 Convert the `bedGraph` files to `bigWig` format.
 Again, pretty easy.
-The bedGraph files are already normalized for read depth, so we can just go ahead and straight convert them.
+The bedGraph files are already normalized for read depth (`-SRPM` option from MACS2), so we can just go ahead and straight convert them.
 Just navigate to the directory containing them and use the `wigToBigWig` utility from `kentUtils`.
+You can also create these tracks directly from the `bam` files using something like [deepTools](https://deeptools.github.io/) if you wanted to try some other normalization methods or subtracting the input reads, etc.

 ```Bash
 for f in *.bedGraph; do